Fitness Trainer Lisa Lanceford Demonstrates The Right Way To Do Lateral Dumbbell Raises In New Video

 And one fan confessed that they used to do the exercise the wrong way.

-“This was me once upon a time…but I soon realized the weight was too heavy,” another added.
+“This was me once upon a time…but I soon realized the weight was too heavy,” they added.

 But amid all of the supportive messages, one commenter had criticism for Lisa.